 If you have any concerns or questions about your investment in a Janus Henderson fund, please contact your relationship manager or email us at firstname.lastname@example.org.

-We have registered our EU funds which are marketed into the UK under the FCA’s Temporary Permissions Regime which will allow us, temporarily, to continue to offer EU funds in the UK on the same basis as we do today following Brexit.
+We have registered our EU funds which are currently marketed into the UK under the FCA’s Temporary Permissions Regime which will allow us, temporarily, to continue to offer EU funds in the UK on the same basis as we do today following Brexit.

-When the registration window closes, we will seek to obtain permanent registration for our EU funds when notified it is possible to do so by the FCA.
+We intend to obtain permanent registration for our EU funds when notified it is possible to do so by the FCA.